witnet/documentation/docs/try/run-a-node.md

 following the [tutorial on how to create a Bitcoin price feed using Ethereum and Witnet][tutorial].
 In addition, we will be soon releasing a user-friendly editor in the [Sheikah desktop app][Sheikah] that will enable to compose data requests and RADON scripts visually.
+In the meantime, or you can play around with [this community-built request editor][witnet.tools].

 ## Customize configuration